treshugart/yocss/README.md

 YoCSS is all about objects.
 Do whatever you want with an object and just pass it off to `css()`.
 It will then take your object, convert it to a CSS rule and insert it into a global stylesheet.

+The `css()` function returns a function that, when converted to a string, will return the class name.

 ```js
 import css from 'yocss';